css-materials/course-site/content/faq/asking-questions/index.md

 You will stumble in this class, you will get confused, not understand how to perform a task, not understand why your code is generating an error.
-But as Alfred so helpfully points out to Bruce Wayne, do not fall to pieces when you fail.
-Instead, learn to pick yourself up, recover, and learn from the experience.
-Consider this a lesson not only for this class, but graduate school in general.
+Be patience and keep coding, by the end of the quarter you will be surprised on much you have learned.

 We will follow the *15 minute rule* in this class: if you encounter a problem in your assignments, spend 15 minutes troubleshooting the problem on your own.
 Make use of [Google](https://www.google.com) and [StackOverflow](http://stackoverflow.com/) to resolve the error.
 However, if after 15 minutes or so you still cannot solve the problem, ask for help to the instructional staff and your peers.